nnao45/pexpo/README.md

 # pexpo
 Developing now

-This software is released under the MIT License.
+This software is released under the MIT License, see LICENSE